edwarddramirez/taxi-forecast/README.md

 ```
 conda env create
 ```
 The installation works for `conda==22.9.0`.
-This will install all packages needed to run the code on a CPU with `jupyter`.
+This will install all packages needed to run the code on a CPU with `jupyter` or `Binder`.

-`Note:` This file has a lot of junk right now.
-Tailor it to the project's needs later down the line.

 ## Directory Structure
 - `assets`: Additional assets unrelated to taxi data
 - `data`: Taxi data files
 - `data_processing`: Notebooks for processing the taxi data
 - `models`: (Tentative) Modules of custom models used to perform fits
-- `notebooks`: Notebook files performing fits and generating primary results
+- `notebooks`: Notebook files summarizing the data, performing fits, and generating main results
 - `utils`: Custom modules or files
 - `scratch`: For unclean files used to develop code